Abdullah-57/DaVinCheese-Cafe-C-.NET-Application/README.md

 # DaVinCheese Café - Café Management System

-This repository contains the **DaVinCheese Café Management System**, developed as a group project for the Spring 2024 Database Systems course at FAST – National University of Computer & Emerging Sciences, Islamabad Campus.
+This repository contains the **DaVinCheese Café Management System**.
 Built using C# for frontend and backend logic, integrated with SQL Server for database management, it handles café operations such as user sign-ups, menu management, discounts, feedback, cart operations, table reservations, and payments.
 This README provides a comprehensive guide to using the system and summarizes the software quality engineering analysis conducted using JIRA for manual testing.

 ---